Yuvii2102/My-Devops-Cloud-Journey/Linux/02-Fundamentals-Of-Linux/README.md

 ls
 ```

-the shell interprets the command and starts the appropriate program.
+the shell understands that command and helps execute it.

-Some common shells are:
+There are different types of shells:

 ```text
 Bash